Military dictatorship of Chile: Legacy

 Following the restoration of Chilean democracy and the successive administrations that followed Pinochet, the Chilean economy has increasingly prospered.
-Unemployment stands at 7% as of 2007, with poverty estimated at 18.2% for the same year, both relatively low for the region.
+Unemployment stood at 7% as of 2007, with poverty estimated at 18.2% for the same year, both relatively low for the region.
 However, in 2019 the Chilean government faced public scrutiny for its economic policies.
 In particular, for the long-term effects of Pinochet's neoliberal policies.
 Mass protests broke out throughout Santiago, due to increasing prices of the metro ticket.
 For many Chileans this highlighted the disproportionate distribution of wealth amongst Chile.

 The "Chilean Variation" has been seen as a potential model for nations that fail to achieve significant economic growth.
-The latest is Russia, for whom David Christian warned in 1991 that "dictatorial government presiding over a transition to capitalism seems one of the more plausible scenarios, even if it does so at a high cost in human rights violations."
+The latest is Russia, for whom David Christian warned in 1991 that "dictatorial government presiding over a transition to capitalism seems one of the more plausible scenarios, even if it does so at a high cost in human rights violations".

 A survey published by pollster CERC on the eve of the 40th anniversary commemorations of the coup gave some idea of how Chileans perceived the dictatorship.
 According to the poll, 55% of Chileans regarded the 17 years of dictatorship as either bad or very bad, while 9% said they were good or very good.
 In 2013, the newspaper El Mercurio asked Chileans if the state had done enough to compensate victims of the dictatorship for the atrocities they suffered; 30% said yes, 36% said no, and the rest were undecided.
 In order to keep the memories of the victims and the disappeared alive, memorial sites have been constructed throughout Chile, as a symbol of the country's past.
 Some notable examples include Villa Grimaldi, Londres 38, Paine Memorial and the Museum of Memory and Human Rights.
 These memorials were built by family members of the victims, the government and ex-prisoners of the dictatorship.
 These have become popular tourist destinations and have provided a visual narrative of the atrocities of the dictatorship.
 These memorials have aided in Chile's reconciliation process, however, there is still debate amongst Chile as to whether these memorials do enough to bring the country together.